SheikhAnandee/Multilabel-Course-Topic-Classifier/README.md

 The model takes a course description as input and predicts the relevant course topics.
 The model training notebook can be viewed [here](https://github.com/SheikhAnandee/Multilabel-Course-Topic-Classifier/tree/a3c48d34f6c1cf4d9234fccd7f1c8df8403498cc/notebooks).

-On a held-out validation split (10% of the data, 1,105 samples), the model achieved an F1 score (micro) of 0.48 and F1 score (macro) of 0.08.
+On a held-out validation split, the model achieved an F1 score (micro) of 0.59 and F1 score (macro) of 0.42.

 ## Model Compression and ONNX Inference